-In the primary school, EAL takes place during English literacy.
+In the Primary school, EAL takes place during English literacy.
 The students whose English is above CEFR B1.3 stay with their class teacher and the EAL students go to their EAL teacher.

 The students do not 'miss out' on anything by not remaining with their class teacher - the work in the class is beyond their level and is not the best situation for them to make progress.
-Also, in literacy classes, vital areas of skill development, such as targeted listening practice, are not available because they are not needed for higher level students. for the students in any EA below 15 as this is optimum number for the fastest acqu and we have been successful in doing students. for the fastest acqu and we have been successful in doing students are taking literature classes.

-There are two to four streamed EAL classes per year group, depending on the number of students and their levels.
-For example, there may be four EAL classes in Year 1 and 2 but there may only be a need for two EAL classes in Year 6.
+Also, in literacy classes, vital areas of skill development, such as targeted listening practice, are not available because they are not needed for higher level students. for a year group if more or fewer class try to keep the nur students in any EA below 15 as this is optimum number for the fastest acqu and we have been successful in doing successful in doing classes in Year 1 and 2 but there may only be a need for two EAL classes in Year 6.
 This is based solely on need and can change as the level of students and the number on the programme change - we can change the number of EAL classes for a year group if we need more or fewer classes.
 We try to keep the number of students in any EAL class below 15 as this is the optimum number to allow for the fastest acquisition successful in doing this.